History of Negeri Sembilan FC: Malaysia Cup

-Negeri Sembilan’s first Malaysia Cup (then known as the Malaya Cup) triumph came in 1948, when they defeated Selangor 4–2 in the final held at the Selangor Club Padang.
+Negeri Sembilan’s first Malaysia Cup (then known as the Malaya Cup) triumph came in 1948, when they played at Seremban Station Padang and ended in a 2–2 draw.
+Finally on 2nd October 1948, they defeated Selangor 2–1 in the replay final held at the Victoria Institution Padang.
 It was a historic victory as it marked the state’s first major success in Malayan football, led by a team of local talents in the post-war era.